tanchunsiong/Zoom_MeetingSDK_Windows_RawDataDemos/README.md

 # Zoom Meeting SDK for Windows Raw Data Demos
-Consolidation of 1 Solution with multiple raw data projects

 Each folder will have a specific sample demo. (example GetAudioRawData, GetVideoRawData...)

-Within each of these folders you will need 2 addition items
+Within each folder you will need 2 addition items
 - a file named `config.json` .
 Here are some parameters which are expected within `config.json`
 ```
 {